 The Australian government is still delaying needed measures to support workers in casual, self-employed, or gig positions during the unprecedented labour market turmoil resulting from the COVID-19 pandemic.
 Other countries, however, are moving quickly with unprecedented measures to support jobs and incomes for all workers - including those in non-standard employment - to ensure they can take necessary time away from work, and do not lose their livelihoods as a result of the virus.
 We have assembled a catalogue of international initiatives aimed at achieving these dual outcomes.

 Update: As of July 2020, governments around the world continue to take extraordinary measures to contain the economic damage associated with COVID-19.
-The Australian government has flagged that it will end the Jobkeeper wage subsidy and the Jobseeker COVID subsidy (essentially doubling the unemployment benefit) in September, but given that economic conditions continue to worsen despite the government's efforts thus far, it is hard to see how doing so would be either politically or economically feasible.
+The Australian government has flagged that it will end the Jobkeeper wage subsidy and the Jobseeker COVID subsidy (essentially doubling the unemployment benefit) in September, and has already done so for childcare, with negative on-effects for both a particularly feminised workforce and for working women more broadly.
+Given that economic conditions continue to worsen despite the government's efforts thus far, it is hard to see how ending JobKeeper across the board would be either politically or economically feasible.
 In contrast, internationally, governments are expanding economic measures, including those specifically aimed at young workers.
 We have added new examples from the US, the UK and Canada.

 Previous update: On 30 March, the Australian government announced a massive $130 billion wage subsidy program, to catch up with similar schemes that have been implemented in other countries (described in detail below).
 This is a welcome development, attributable largely to the advocacy of the ACTU and its affiliated unions.
 However, there are several weaknesses in the design of the scheme – most acutely, the fact that it excludes over 2 million short-tenure casual workers and foreign visa workers.
 Watch this site for a more detailed analysis of the pro’s and con’s of the government’s package.
 And we will continue to update the catalogue below with relevant developments from other countries as the world continues to respond to the COVID-19 pandemic.